 - Cordial oligopoly: contrary to Western corporations that aimed at achieving monopolies, the zaibatsu engaged in diverse commercial activities such as banking, trading, insurance, mining, shipbuilding, and the manufacturing of vehicles, aircraft, chemicals and electrical products.
 While technically competitors that together occupied market after market, none of the Japanese conglomerates enjoyed a consistent top position nor did they directly challenge one another for fear of being challenged in a different market by their co-oligopolists.

-Although a not insignificant part of their production facilities were nationalised during the war, the conglomerates contributed considerably to the Japanese war effort before and during World War II; after the surrender of Japan they were accused of complicity in militaristic policies.
-While the newer zaibatsu - the Other Six and others - devoted a larger share of their economic activities to Japan's programme of military expansion, the older zaibatsu were in fact far bigger military suppliers, managing to double their total paid-up capital in the domestic market from 1941 to 1945.
+Although a not insignificant part of their production facilities was nationalised during the war, the conglomerates contributed considerably to the Japanese war effort before and during World War II; after the surrender of Japan, they were accused of complicity in militaristic policies.
+While the newer zaibatsu - the Other Six and others - devoted a more significant share of their economic activities to Japan's programme of military expansion, the older zaibatsu were in fact far bigger military suppliers, managing to double their total paid-up capital in the domestic market from 1941 to 1945.

 8 Nov 1946: property transported from the Teikoku Bank (帝国銀行) (left); share certificates seized under the watchful eyes of the Military Police from the Mitsui HQ in Nihonbashi (right) [Source: Mainichi]

-Zaibatsu share of the Japanese conomy in 1945 (in percent):
+Zaibatsu share of the Japanese economy in 1945 (in per cent):

 Source: Noda Kazuo, Zaibatsu; Chūō Kōronsha 1967

-The zaibatsu have not completely vanished, but re-emerged as keiretsu, or group enterprises, that are horizontally aligned, with interlocking business relationships and shareholdings and centered on a core bank.
-These horizontal relationships of association and coordination among group enterprises is what differentiates keiretsu from the rigid, vertically integrated chain of command of the former zaibatsu.
+The Zaibatsu have not completely vanished but re-emerged as keiretsu, or group enterprises, that are horizontally aligned, with interlocking business relationships and shareholdings and centred on a core bank.
+These horizontal relationships of association and coordination among group enterprises are what differentiates keiretsu from the rigid, vertically integrated chain of command of the former zaibatsu.

 - Eisele, Ursula, Holdinggesellschaften in Japan: Entwicklung, Verbot, Wiederzulassung und aktueller Rechtsrahmen; Tübingen 2004 (in German)